IGS Uniform (KS3 and 4)

 - Or other mainstream suppliers of school uniform

-To buy and sell 'pre-loved' uniform please visit IGS Market Place on Facebook.
+To buy and sell 'pre-loved' uniform throughout the year please visit IGS Market Place on Facebook.

 This is a group for Ilkley Grammar School parents and staff to buy and sell second hand school uniform, sports wear and sports equipment, miscellaneous educational equipment, books etc, to raise funds for the PTA.

 Please provide a description, photo and asking price with your post.
 Once sold, we ask the sellers to make a donation (50% suggested minimum) to the PTA using Parentpay.